Parskatt/DeDoDe/README.md

 </p>

 ## 🆕 v2 Detector
-We have updated the trainng recipe for the detector.
-Weights and updated training code will be posted shortly.
+We have updated the training recipe for the detector.
+Weights are available here: https://github.com/Parskatt/DeDoDe/releases/download/v2/dedode_detector_L_v2.pth

 ## 🆕 Kornia Integration
 DeDoDe is in kornia,